Truck Injury – Brakes Defect Settlement

-If you have been injured in a truck accident, you are likely in for a legal battle.
+If you suffer from a truck injury after an accident you are likely in for a legal battle.
 Trucking companies and their insurance providers are aggressive in defending against personal injury lawsuits.
 A truck injury lawyer at Pribanic & Pribanic will know how to counter the tactics of the insurance companies to obtain maximum compensation for your case.

 TRUCK ACCIDENT & 18 WHEELER CRASHES

 We pursue every fact in a truck accident case, often going to the scene of the accident in person to collect valuable evidence.

 We rely upon experts in accident reconstruction, engineering and other fields who help us strengthen your case.
 Often, we are able to increase the compensation for clients by demonstrating that their injuries were the result of Federal Motor Carrier Safety Administration (FMCSA) violations, including:

 Hours of service violations resulting in driver fatigue